kpuentec/PasswordValidator/README.md

 Run:

+* python main.py for menu options

 * Navigate to the backend/ folder

-* python main.py for menu options

 * python pass_strength.py <password> to check your passwords strength

-* python pass_salt_hash.py <password> to see a password salted and hashed
+* python pass_salt_hash.py <password> to have your password salted and hashed and stored within a SQL database.

 * python brute_force_sim.py <password> to see estiamte of brute force attack being successful on your passwords.